Characterisation of Cosmic Ray Induced Noise Events in AstroSat-CZT Imager: Examination of spatial structures in the data

-As noticed earlier, the electronic effects of cosmic-ray particles persist for some amount of time post-bunch, after initially triggering a series of events in the detector.
-We parametrize this timescale as $t_3$, similar to \emph{skipT1}, \emph{skipT2}, \emph{skipT3}.
-To estimate the optimum value of $t_3$, we plot co-added lightcurves of events after the bunches.
-That is, we choose only the data from the end of each bunch to the next bunch, including the superbunches defined in Section \ref{subsec:redefining_bunches}, define the end of the bunches as $t = 0$, order the dataset thus formed from all the bunches, and then add these datasets.
-Shown in Fig. \ref{fig:postbunch_flagging} is the ratio of this co-added data to the total exposure, where the exposure for each bunch is defined as the total number of instances that data is available between the chosen bunch and the next.
-This ratio is chosen to remove the overall Poissonian trend of the co-added data with time, and look for any remnant effects.
+To remove the effects of cosmic-ray particles that persist for some amount of time post-bunch after initially triggering a series of events in the detector, we also discard events up to time $t_3$ after the end of a bunch.
+In Figure 2 we have plotted the co-added light curves of events after the bunches.
+That is, we generate a lightcurve of events from the end of a bunch to the beginning of the next bunch.
+We then repeat this for all the bunches, and redefine the start time for each lightcurve as the end of the first bunch.
+Then, we add all these data, which we refer to as co-adding.
+Although each bunch lightcurve can be of different lengths, the process of co-adding takes care of the different durations.
+This is because the resultant lightcurve for each bunch is renormalised by the amount of live time available for the bin.
+In Figure \ref{fig:postbunch_flagging} we show this re-normalised post bunch light curve.
 If the data is fully Poissonian, then it should vary randomly about unity, for all times.
-In the \emph{Left} of the Fig., we see a sharp rise and fall at the smallest of $t$, which is indicative of remnant electronic effects even after redefining the bunches as described in Section \ref{subsec:redefining_bunches}.

-We experiment with different values of $t_3$.
-On choosing $ t_3 = 60 {\rm \,\mu s} $ and removing data for $t_3$ after each bunch (including superbunches), the co-added lightcurve indeed becomes flat around unity, implying that the removal of cosmic ray induced noise is finally complete. \emph{Right} of Fig. \ref{fig:postbunch_flagging} demonstrates this.
+In Figure 2a, we see a sharp rise and fall at the smallest time interval, which is indicative of remnant effects even after co-adding the bunches.
+On choosing $ t_3 = 60 {\rm \,\mu s} $ and removing data for $t_3$ after each bunch, the co-added light curve becomes flat around unity.
+Hence, all gross features of the cosmic ray induced events can be removed by assuming that the post bunch effect lasts for $t_3$, although subtle after-effects of bunches at longer time scales cannot be completely ruled out.

-We have re-examined whether flagging only the affected detector modules also give the same result.
-For this we used long stretches of the same data, and experimented with different values of \emph{bunch\_length\_threshold} to check whether heavier bunches affect nearby detector modules as well.
-It is found that that there is no difference to the resulting cleaned data if selective cleaning is done to only affected detector modules or not, based on \emph{bunch\_length\_threshold}.
-The optimized value of $t_3$ is so small that most of the data successive to the bunches are mostly in the same modules, hence no difference is made.
-Thus, instead of three parameters for post bunch cleaning, only one is sufficient. $ t_2 \sim t_3 $ leads one to assume that the physical mechanism behind both the effects are same, that is electronic noise in the hardware, which is quantified in the next subsection.